dschnare/meteor-components-ioc-plugin/packages/meteor-components-ioc-plugin/README.md

 **Service Definition**

-Services can be defined in the same styles as supported by components, namely constructor style, object style and factory style.
+Services can be defined using object and factory style definitions.

     services() {
       return {
         // Object style (no dependency injection)
+        // Will be cloned via Object.create()
         'serviceB': {
           name: 'myService',
           doWork() {